UK Government plan for daily TV press briefings scrapped

 Plans for the TV press briefings were devised by former No 10 head of communications, Lee Cain, who quit last November.
 Cain was succeeded by James Slack who lasted just a few months before announcing his return to journalism in March as deputy editor of The Sun.
 He has been succeeded by former Daily Mail associate editor for politics Jack Doyle.

-Mirror journalist and chair of the parliamentary press gallery Pippa Crerar said: “We’ve been waiting for Boris Johnson to axe White House-style briefings ever since they were announced.
+Mirror political editor and chair of the parliamentary press gallery Pippa Crerar said: “We’ve been waiting for Boris Johnson to axe White House-style briefings ever since they were announced.

 “Anybody who has been at a lobby briefing could see they were a high risk strategy for Government.